• Skip to main content

 Tried this recipe?Tag @plantbasedandbroke on Instagram and show it off to us!

-Category: All, Fall Recipes, Holiday, Lunch, Plant-Based Dinner Recipes, Sides, Spring
+Category: All, Dinner, Fall Recipes, Holiday, Lunch, Sides, Spring

 About Aly Michell

-Previous Post:Meatless Puerto Rican spaghetti topped with chopped cilantro.Vegan Puerto Rican Spaghetti
+Previous Post:Finished Puerto Rican spaghetti in a large pot with bay leaves.Vegan Puerto Rican Spaghetti

 Next Post:Air Fryer Cinnamon-Spiced ChickpeasAir fryer chickpeas with cinnamon and brown sugar in a small, white serving bowl.